 Den här webbplatsen använder tjänsten Talande webb för uppläsning av innehåll på webbplatsen.

-Welcome to a unique exhibition about Tycho Brahe.
-It is logical that it should be unique: Tycho Brahe himself was unique.
-He created the world's most modern astronomical research institute on Ven.
+Tycho Brahe was unique.
+The foremost astronomer of the Renaissance created the world's most modern observatory on Ven.
 It was here he questioned the thousand-year-old laws that were said to govern the universe.
 It was here he performed calculations that would remain valid for three hundred years.
-It was here he identified and named 777 stars, with his Naked Eye.
+It was here he identified and named 777 stars with his Naked Eye.

-Experience Uraniborg from the inside and meet with some of the people who lived and worked there!
-Together with relics from the castle, some of its most exciting rooms are demonstrated in a digital reconstruction.
+Experience Uraniborg from the inside and meet some of those who lived and worked here!
+Together with historical objects from the castle, some of its most exciting rooms are are displayed in a digital reconstruction.

 Tycho Brahe's castle Uraniborg was completed in 1580, in its construction unique for its time.
 Less than 40 years later it was demolished and only fragments remain.